 If there is not enough water, trees will extend their roots far into the ground searching for moisture.
-As a result, trees that grow in drier climates have larger root system.
+As a result, trees that grow in drier climates have larger root systems.

 Since bonsai grows in a small shallow pot with a little compost, it doesn’t have the ability to adjust or regulate water intake.
-Also, because there is not much soil in the pot, it dries out quicker and is greatly affected by the surroundings, like humidity levels, temperatures, season, location (outdoors/indoors) and so on.
+Also, because there is not much soil in the pot, it dries out quicker and is greatly affected by the surroundings, like humidity levels, temperatures, season, location (outdoors/indoors), and so on.

 At the same time, roots start to rot spreading root-rotting bacteria throughout the root system.
 As the roots die back, the tree gets less and less water.
-Unfortunately it might take a while before there are signs of overwatering.
+Unfortunately, it might take a while before there are signs of overwatering.
 By that time it might be too late to save the tree.

-Once you see the foliage starts to yellow or wilt, check the soil to make sure it is dry before watering.
+Once you see the foliage start to yellow or wilt, check the soil to make sure it is dry before watering.
 If you discover a lot of moisture, give the soil more time to dry.
 Don’t water it.
-If you have discovered rotted roots during repotting, trim them off and make sure to use good quality fast draining compost.
+If you have discovered rotted roots during repotting, trim them off and make sure to use good quality draining compost.

-If your bonsai is growing outdoors (like it should be), you are probably wondering what effect does periods of continual rain can have on the roots?
+If your bonsai is growing outdoors (like it should be), you are probably wondering what effect does periods of continual rain can have on the roots.
 If the tree is healthy, it should be fine.

 Plants need water to distribute vital nutrients to their system.
 Soil needs to be moist and well drained.
-NEVER let the soil to dry out completely.
+NEVER let the soil dry out completely.
 Some plants, that prefer moist conditions in the wild, can die after just one day without enough water.
-If soil becomes too dry, it is hard for the water to penetrate through.
+If the soil becomes too dry, it is hard for the water to penetrate through.

-If your bonsai have accidentally dried out completely you can try saving it by placing container in a shallow basin of water.
+If your bonsai has accidentally dried out completely you can try saving it by placing a container in a shallow basin of water.
 Leave it in for about half an hour.
 Remove the pot and stand it with one end raised to drain excess water.

 How often should I water

 If you water them on a daily routine, they will end up sitting in water.
 Before watering, check the soil with your fingers or chopsticks to see how dry it is.
 The top 0.5” of the soil should start to dry out before you water.
 If you pull out a chopstick and it is almost dry, you can water it.

 Observe each tree individually rather than watering the whole collection.
 Some trees need daily watering others might need to be watered twice a day.
-There a lot of factors like time of the year, soil mix, or weather that affecting the watering schedule.
+There are a lot of factors like time of the year, soil mix, or weather that affect the watering schedule.

 When should I water

-If you need to go to work and you know that some of trees might dry out during the day, water them in the morning before leaving.
+If you need to go to work and you know that some of the trees might dry out during the day, water them in the morning before leaving.
 That way, they will be well-watered before the heat starts.

-If the summer is very hot, it is ok to water you bonsai more than once a day.
-Avoid getting water on the foliage since sun may cause water droplets to act as a lens and burn bonsai leaves.
+If the summer is very hot, it is OK to water your bonsai more than once a day.
+Avoid getting water on the foliage since the sun may cause water droplets to act as a lens and burn bonsai leaves.